Effmunu/MarkSender/README.txt

 ============================================================
 Please solve a TODO using a new branch, merge and then ask for a pull request.

+TODO: still have to implement the actual mail sending.

 TODO: maybe try to transform the gui function into a SelectionInterface class
 TODO: behaviour of ABORT button in SelectionInterface (quit all the program) ?
     (care with its docstring then)

 TODO: warning if no mail.

+TODO: correct docstrings.